PiyumiUoR/Hotel-Booking-Assistant-API/README.md

 * Piyumi Weebadu Arachchige
 * Julius Norrena

-__Remember to include all required documentation and HOWTOs, including how to create and populate the database, how to run and test the API, the url to the entrypoint and instructions on how to setup and run the client__

 # Hotel Booking Assistant

 This Flask application serves as a hotel booking assistant, managing hotel, room, booking, customer, and admin information in a database.